biolink/biolink-model/docs/index.md

              * [Onset](Onset.md) - The age group in which (disease) symptom manifestations appear
           * [ClinicalMeasurement](ClinicalMeasurement.md) - A clinical measurement is a special kind of attribute which results from a laboratory observation from a subject individual or sample.
 Measurements can be connected to their subject by the 'has attribute' slot.
           * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the phenotypic abnormality sub-ontology, with respect to severity, laterality, and other aspects
-       * [FrequencyValue](FrequencyValue.md) - describes the frequency of occurrence of an event or condition
        * [OrganismAttribute](OrganismAttribute.md) - describes a characteristic of an organismal entity.
           * [Inheritance](Inheritance.md) - The pattern or 'mode' in which a particular genetic trait or disorder is passed from one generation to the next, e.g. autosomal dominant, autosomal recessive, etc.
           * [PhenotypicQuality](PhenotypicQuality.md) - A property of a phenotype